© Joseph Golby | Dreamstime.com

 - What types of pesticides do you use when farming?

 - What type of environment is your livestock living in?

 3. Look for USDA organic-certified labels.

-- Organic: 95 percent of ingredients certified organic.
+- Organic: 95 percent of ingredients are certified organic.
 No GMOs.
-Complies with national list of ingredients allowed in certified-organic foods.
+Complies with the national list of ingredients allowed in certified-organic foods.